 This helps the soap set up sooner, so less falls to the bottom.
 Some cocoa powder will still fall, but this really does help it stay suspended better.

 I used a natural fragrance oil from Right Note called Mocha Mint.
-It’s available in their Holiday Favorites set with 5 other natural fragrance oils.
+It was available in their Holiday Favorites set with 5 other natural fragrance oils.
+Sadly, I no longer see that it is readily available.

-It’s a combination of a natural chocolate fragrance oil and peppermint essential oil.
-It has a wonderful scent that smells just like a peppermint mocha with a strong chocolate scent and a nice mint to round it off.
+The Right Note Mocha Mint was a combination of a natural chocolate fragrance oil and peppermint essential oil.
+It had a wonderful scent that smells just like a peppermint mocha with a strong chocolate scent and a nice mint to round it off.

 I use mica to color my soaps because it gives a more consistent color that doesn’t fade.
 You can safely use food coloring, but it will fade and become uneven.